-- The class flag for the 5.3 class will be flag T. However, when the fleet is divided into flights, the class flag for each flight will be a flag whose colour corresponds to the flight colour. - 6.2 If the 5.3 class is split into flights, each boat shall, while racing, display from the top of her mast a coloured pennant (issued at registration) corresponding to her flight colour.
+- The class flag for the 5.3 class will be flag T. However, when the fleet is divided into flights, the class flag for each flight will be a flag whose colour corresponds to the flight colour. - 6.2 If the 5.3 class is split into flights, each boat shall, while racing, display from the top of her mast a coloured pennant corresponding to her flight colour (available from the race office).
 [NP][DP] - 6.3 The class flag for the 4.2 class will be flag T defaced with "4.2".